2ND AMENDMENT EXPLAINED

 Look here, not over there

-Surprisingly the Heller Court, along with both sides of the gun debate, ignored or mostly assumed away the centuries-old militia system, the chief focus of the unanimous Miller Court.
+Surprisingly, the Heller Court, and both sides of the gun debate, ignored the centuries-old militia system, the chief focus of the unanimous Miller Court.

-Likewise, the first constitution, whose war powers provisions were largely copied by the later U.S. Constitution.
+Likewise, the first constitution, whose war powers provisions were largely copied by the U.S. Constitution.
 The Articles of Confederation expressly provided that “every state shall always keep up a well-regulated and disciplined militia, sufficiently armed.”
-The U.S. Constitution appeared to shift these express powers from the States to Congress—which Antifederalists protested went too far and which the 2nd Amendment was drafted specifically to resolve.
+The U.S. Constitution appeared to shift these express powers from the States to Congress—which Antifederalists protested went too far and which the 2nd Amendment was meant to resolve.

 In short, Heller and conventional wisdom, assuming away the state right actually debated and recognized throughout the 20th century, overlooked constitutional text, the militia system, and even the first constitution.
 Imagine what other parts of 2nd Amendment history they missed.